wds4/DCoSL/bounties/README.md

 # [Curated Graphs](./curatedGraphs)

 A prototype is under contstruction in Pretty Good Apps, under the name: Curated Channels.
+Once Curated Lists bounties are complete, bounties will be offered to refactor Curated Graphs as a web app.
+Other proposals will also be entertained.

+# Proposals

+Have your own proposal for how you can implement DCoSL as a project?
+Contact me with your ideas!
+A limited amount of funding may be available for awesome ideas.
+Feel free to spitball if you're not sure!